-F. Monitor's Review of the IRG's Assertion on Consumer Relief Credit

-1. Preliminary Review.
+- F. Monitor's Review of the IRG's Assertion on Consumer Relief Credit - 1.
+Preliminary Review.
 As discussed in the First Interim Report, preliminary to the PPF's review of the IRG's Consumer Relief testing for the period extending from March 1, 2012, through December 31, 2012 ("First Testing Period"), I, along with the PPF and some of my other Professionals, met with representatives of Servicer to gain an understanding of its mortgage banking operations, SOR and IRG program, and the IRG's proposed approach for Consumer Relief testing, among other things.
-In addition, during the Second Testing Period, the PPF continued to interact with the IRG and Servicer to gain additional information and evidence necessary to the PPF performing its confirmatory work.
-The knowledge gained during the First Testing Period and Second Testing Period carried forward into the Third Testing Period and was supplemented by the PPF as necessary or appropriate through continued interaction with the IRG and Servicer.

-- Review.
-At my direction, the PPF conducted an extensive review of the testing conducted by the IRG relative to Consumer Relief crediting for the Third Testing Period.
-This review of Consumer Relief crediting began in October 2013, and continued, with only minimal interruption, until the filing of this Report.
+The knowledge gained during these meetings relative to the First Testing Period carried forward into the Second Testing Period and was supplemented by the PPF as necessary or appropriate through continued interaction with the IRG and Servicer. - 2.
+Review.
+At my direction, the PPF conducted an extensive review of the testing conducted by the IRG relative to Consumer Relief crediting for the Second Testing Period.
+This review of Consumer Relief crediting began in late June, 2013, and continued, with only minimal interruption, until the filing of this Report.
 The principal focus of the reviews was the PPF's testing of the entire sample of loans in each of the three Testing Populations, following the processes and procedures set out in the Testing Definition Templates and the IRG's test plans.
-These reviews were of the same type as those undertaken by the PPF in performing its confirmatory work for the First Testing Period and Second Testing Period and included access to information of the type substantially identical to that to which it was afforded access relative to its confirmatory work for the First Testing Period and Second Testing Period. - 3.
-Results of the PPF's Testing of Reported Consumer Relief Credit.
-In its review of the IRG's work for the Third Testing Period, as explained above, the PPF conducted detailed re-testing of the entire sample of loans originally tested by the IRG.
+These reviews were of the same type as those undertaken by the PPF in performing its confirmatory work for the First Testing Period and included access to information of the type substantially identical to that to which it was afforded access relative to its confirmatory work for the First Testing Period.

+3. Results of the PPF's Testing of Reported Consumer Relief Credit.
+In its review of the IRG's work for the Second Testing Period, as explained above, the PPF conducted detailed re-testing of the entire sample of loans originally tested by the IRG.